Create Your First Survey

 Exercise Motivations button to open the survey in the app.
 You

 Now let's switch back to our Researcher role, and check the response from our participant on the Researcher Dashboard.
-First, from the first panel click on the Activity Sessions.
-This page allows us to see the activity sessions participants have had so far, or scheduled to have in the future:
+First, you need to go to the Sessions page.
+This page allows us to see the activity sessions participants have had so far, or are scheduled to have in the future.

-On this page, you filter the data based on participants and activities, but here
+On this page, you can filter the data based on

-On this page, you can see all sessions for all participants, whether those that are already past or the ones that are upcoming.
-For each session, the page shows their status, for example, completed, expired, or canceled.
+On this page, you can see all sessions for all participants, whether those that are already past or the upcoming ones.
+For each session, the page shows their status, for example, completed, blocked, expired, or canceled.

 Note that you can click on each cell of the table to see more information.
-For example, clicking on the first cell of each row will show more details about that session.
-Clicking on each cell on the table header shows more details about the question.
-And clicking on each cell within the table allows you to see more details about that response.
+For example, clicking on the first cell of each column will show more details about that user.
+Clicking on each cell in the next columns shows the response of the participants to each question.